-An employee does not need to use this leave entitlement in one block.
-Leave run be taken intermit, citly or on a reduced Have schedule when medically nan ne each machinistic of the research of the state of the control of the contro operations.
+An employee does not need to was this leave entitlement in one block.
+Leave run be taken intermit, citly or on a reduced Have schedule when medically nan ne each machinistic of an a recombine front to according to the machine of the planned medical beautions as not to unduly discupt the employer's operations.
 Leave due to qualifying exigencies may also be taken on on